 - Avatar: The Last Airbender : Less shallow than the trope description, but same general pattern in fantasy setting, with a male: Prince Zuko was the season one villain, a Spoiled Brat in the sense that he yelled at people when they or the universe didn't give him what he wanted and had no use for tact.
 Still had some moments of awesome, and his most impressively evil moment involved holding a piece of jewelry hostage.
 Near the end of the season, his ship was blown up.
 Early in Season Two, he wound up a fugitive from his own nation, living as a faceless refugee for the horrible crime of...not successfully Punching Out Cthulhu, apparently.
 He spends most of that season learning humility and otherwise having Character Development, and by the series finale is one of the True Companions.

 - Zuko's sister Azula also followed this path, with a villainous twist.
 She started out as a beautiful and talented princess who was not only spoiled rotten, but openly sociopathic thanks to her father's parenting skills.
-She was the Alpha Bitch of a Girl Posse who basically served as her Quirky Miniboss Squad; together, they were capable of conquering an enemy city that had eluded the Fire Nation's best generals, including her own uncle.
+She was the Alpha Bitch of a Girl Posse who basically served as her Quirky Miniboss Squad; together, they were capable of conquering an enemy city that had eluded the Fire Nation's best generals, including her own uncle, thanks to her brilliant strategic mind.
 Yet, she had No Social Skills, so she literally could not act normally around anyone, not even her family or her friends.
 In the end, even the Girl Posse did not want to be around her, and she went into a tragic and terrifying downward spiral that left her institutionalized in a mental asylum, straitjacket and all.
 And now, in the Expanded Universe comic trilogy entitled The Search, she gets a supporting role, and perhaps a shot at being amongst the Avatar's True Companions like her brother.

 - The Legend of Korra: Zig-Zagged.
 Asami is the Spoiled Sweet daughter of Hiroshi Sato, who is basically the Henry Ford of the Avatar world.
 She is fabulously wealthy, lives in a huge mansion, and is connected to many socialites in Republic City.
 Her fall happens when she attacks her genocidal father because he's an Equalist.
 Most of the second season features her trying to get her ailing family business back up to snuff, but her losses are beyond recoverable.